+9.7.1.
+Processing & Review

-9.7.1 A completed application and documents for all shoreline permits shall be submitted to Adopted February 11, 2013 -118Commented [BHC30]: Checklist 2016.a the Administrator for processing and review.
+A completed application and documents for all shoreline permits shall be submitted to the Administrator for processing and review.
 Any deficiencies in the application or document shall be corrected by the applicant prior to further processing.